 Erik joined Watsi on November 6th, 2014.
-Six years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erik's most recent donation traveled 8,600 miles to support Kyin, a 48-year-old woman from Thailand, to fund bilateral lens replacement surgery so she can see again.
+Eight years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Erik's most recent donation traveled 1,900 miles to support Francklin, a father of two from Haiti, to fund overseas transportation and preparations for heart surgery.